Jackett/Jackett/README.md

 ```

 ## Search Cache
-Jackett has an internal cache to increase search speed and to reduce the number of requests to the torrent sites.
+Jackett has an internal cache to increase search speed and reduce the number of requests to torrent sites.
 The default values should be good for most users.
 If you have problems, you can reduce the TTL value in the
 configuration or even disable the cache.
 Keep in mind that you can be banned by the sites if you make a lot of requests.
 * **Cache TTL (seconds)**: (default 2100 / 35 minutes) It indicates how long the results can remain in the cache.
-* **Cache max results per indexer**: (default 1000) How many results are kept in cache for each indexer.
+* **Cache max results per indexer**: (default 1000) How many results are kept in the cache for each indexer?
 This limit is used to limit the use of RAM.
 If you make many requests and you have enough memory, increase this number.

 ## Torznab cache
 If you have enabled the Jackett internal cache, but have an indexer for which you would prefer to fetch fresh results (thus ignoring the internal cache) then add the **&cache=false** parameter to your torznab query.